-Whether it’s a polyrhythmic improvisation on the physics of sound, a playful musing on the simple life of an amoeba, an anthem to the wild rivers, or a musical ride on the happiness train, Terry, Becky & Elise cook from the minute they hit the stage.
-Bringing three uniquely different voices to the blend, their harmonies spread a web of joy and the delight of singing together.
-The threesome’s concerts are also famous for getting the audience singing, and even self-professed “non-singers” find themselves part of a glorious choir.
+Whether it’s a plaintive cry for families at the border, a polyrhythmic improvisation on the physics of sound, an anthem to the preservation of wild rivers and oceans, or a musical ride on the love train, Terry, Becky & Elise cook from the minute they hit the stage.
+Bringing three radically different voices to the blend, their voices find each other in that mysterious world of harmony in diversity.
+The trio’s concerts are also famous for getting the audience singing, and even self-professed “non-singers” find themselves part of an Impromptu Glorious Chorus™.

 ~ Singing Circle Workshop ~